Loweredgames/Simple-Default/README.md

-# Simply resources pack Building Snapshots
-Simply Default resources pack (Building Snapshots)
+# Simply Default Resources Pack (Building Snapshots)

 this is a demo version of my resources pack for Minecraft. check the latest version: https://github.com/Lorenzo0310200/Simply-building-snapshots/releases